CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ![](img/figures/gaussiankernel.PNG)

-Applying the kernel to every pixel in an image will result in blur like the image below:
+Applying the kernel to every pixel in an image will result in blur (via Krita Art Application) like the image below:

 | Original   | Blurred |
 | ----------- | ----------- |